 This year's Challenge

-This year, the iAccelerator programme is set to launch its third phase.
+This year, the iAccelerator programme is set to launch its fourth phase.
 This phase will focus on encouraging young people to think critically and creatively about issues associated with Sexual Reproductive Health, and more specifically in relation to disabilities and mental health issues.

 Mental Health Status in Rwanda

 There is no health without mental health.
 The World Health Organization (WHO) defines mental health as a “state of well-being whereby individuals recognise their abilities, are able to cope with the normal stresses of life, work productively and fruitfully, and make a contribution to their communities.”

 Many mental health problems emerge in late childhood and early adolescence.
 Mental health issues constitute a major burden of disease for adolescents globally.
 It is estimated that up to one in five adolescents will experience a mental disorder each year, self-harm is the third leading cause of death for adolescents, while depression is among the leading causes of disability.